 If you were willing to sacrifice the LEDs and print button, there’s no reason why you couldn’t use that kit with the printer backend software presented here.

-News International’s research lab have produced some alternative software for the Adafruit kit called the IoT assistant, which is slightly more advanced in that it can print information from your google calendar and gmail accounts too.
+News International’s research lab have produced some alternative software (unfortunately now removed) for the Adafruit kit called the IoT assistant (extant fork here), which is slightly more advanced in that it can print information from your google calendar and gmail accounts too.
 I believe they have plans to expand their software to support more than one printer per instance, but their architecture is more centralised (the content is generated by a single server) than that presented here.

 It’s also worth mentioning some “historical” printers of note.
 The printer that ran Timmy Printface a year ago was used by Tom Taylor in 2009 to print out daily memos.
 His software is perhaps closer in architecture to what I’ve built (a printer polling from a queue).
 Chris Wood extended the software to print tube information.